Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Design of the controller

-As a central idea of our control algorithm, we will use the controller developed in Ref.~\cite{Olyaei2015,AzimiOlyaei2018}.
+As a central idea of our control algorithm, we will use the controller developed in Refs.~\cite{Olyaei2015,AzimiOlyaei2018}.
 The controller contains a system of harmonic oscillators coupled with the input signal.
-The dynamical variables of the oscillators are used to construct the output signal devoted to stabilize an unknown unstable periodic orbit in a dynamical system.
+The dynamical variables of the oscillators are used to design the output signal devoted to stabilize an unknown unstable periodic orbit in a dynamical system.
 Here, our goal is different.
 Instead of stabilization, we want the elimination of the first Fourier harmonic.
-Thus, we will modify the controller~\cite{Olyaei2015,AzimiOlyaei2018} to fulfill our goal.
+Therefore, we will modify the controller~\cite{Olyaei2015,AzimiOlyaei2018} to fulfill our goal.